Shedding Light on Dark Matter at the LHC with Machine Learning: Theoretical Framework and Dark Matter Phenomenology

 The ATLAS and CMS collaborations have independently carried out multiple analyses aimed at probing electroweakinos in the compressed mass spectrum regime~\cite{ATLAS:2021moa, ATLAS:2019lng, CMS:2021cox, CMS:2021edw}.
 Interestingly, both experiments have reported mild excesses, up to about $2.5\sigma$, in searches targeting chargino-neutralino production in compressed scenarios, particularly in channels involving soft di-leptons.
 These excesses may be interpreted as hints of higgsino-like states with mass splittings between the chargino and the lightest neutralino (LSP) in the range of approximately 5--20 GeV.
 Such compressed mass spectra naturally arise in scenarios involving singlino-higgsino co-annihilation, as discussed in this work.
 In addition to the di-lepton signatures, our study highlights the possibility of alternative discovery channels involving photons.
 It would therefore be compelling for the LHC collaborations to explore this scenario using dedicated analyses with existing Run-2 data, particularly in photon-enriched final states, to investigate whether similar excesses are present.
 Regardless, the compressed electroweakino regime is expected to be a focus of further scrutiny in upcoming LHC runs, and it remains to be seen whether these mild excesses persist with more data.
 At the same time, the current LHC analyses impose meaningful constraints on such compressed spectra.
 For example, the ATLAS study in Ref.~\cite{ATLAS:2019lng} and the CMS analysis in Ref.~\cite{CMS:2021cox} are already implemented in the \texttt{CheckMATE} framework~\cite{Lara:2025cpm}.
 These analyses target electroweakino production with final states containing two, three, or four leptons plus $E_T^\text{miss}$.
 A key strength of these searches lies in their inclusive strategy: they define multiple signal regions categorized by lepton multiplicity, flavor, and charge combinations, thereby maximizing sensitivity across a wide range of models.
 We utilize \texttt{CheckMATE} to recast the constraints from these analyses onto the parameter space explored in this work.
 The resulting bounds are shown in Figure~\ref{fig:contour_plots} in Section~\ref{sec:collider}.
 As discussed earlier, we observe a notable weakening of the limits in our model due to the suppression of effective branching ratios into leptonic final states, a direct consequence of the singlino-higgsino admixture and the resulting decay patterns.
+For this reason, the present analysis should be viewed as complementary to the previous LHC compressed spectrum analyses, focusing on the multi-lepton signature~\cite{ATLAS:2021moa, ATLAS:2019lng, CMS:2021cox, CMS:2021edw}.
 This relaxation opens up parameter space that would otherwise be excluded in pure higgsino or wino scenarios.